 - prescription medications, such as blood thinners

 The causes of leg hair loss are numerous.
 If any underlying conditions are causing your loss of leg hair, it’s also likely that you’re losing hair on other parts of your body, too.
 Some exceptions are leg-specific conditions, such as PAD in your legs or friction from the clothing you wear.

 Leg hair loss can occur in both men and women.
 However, anterolateral leg alopecia is thought to be more prevalent in men.
-One study estimates that about 35 percent of older men have this condition.
+One study estimates that about of older men have this condition.
 Doctors aren’t sure of the exact causes of anterolateral leg alopecia and treatments vary.
 Like other types of alopecia, it’s thought to be hereditary.